jonathanlocke/jonathanlocke.github.io/index.md

         }
     }

-The *Attributed* mixin can be added to any object and it will provide a keyed attribute attached to that object.
+The *Attributed* mixin can now be added to any object and it will provide a keyed attribute attached to that object.
 For example, it can be used like this to add a name to any arbitrary class:

     public class AttributedTest
     {